kimduckhwan/RoboND-Kinematics-Project/writeup_template.md

 2. I tried to analyze runtime in two phases: theta1 ~ theta3, and theta4 ~ theta6.
 After pick up the blue stick, IK is computed to drop the object to the bin.
 Sometimes (not always, it may depend on the initial point - where the blue stick is located), computing theta4 ~ theta6 for moving to bin takes so long time (about 50sec).
 I tried numpy.arctan2 instead of atan2 (I believe it's math.atan2), but can't get advantage.
 I also think about make a huge LUT for atan2 to save the compute latency, but not sure how fine grain is required.
 Still not sure why computing theta4~theta6 takes so long randomly.

+Final result screen shot is captured after 9 trials.
+It misses one blue rod, but pick 8 of them.
+10th rod is placed for next trial.
+![alt text][image5]
+![alt text][image6]